Supergrow

 AISEOtracker — AI Search Visibility tracking software for SUM Content Marketing Agency.

 AI SEO Tracker is a visibility-monitoring platform designed for agencies managing multiple client brands across AI search systems like ChatGPT, Claude and Perplexity.
-It provides a quick snapshot of where AI models are citing a brand and then supplies actionable recommendations to improve that presence.
+It provides a quick snapshot of where AI models cite a brand and offers actionable recommendations to improve that presence.

-The tool’s page-inspector and monitoring dashboards allow teams to identify when content or pricing is not being read by LLMs, offering a clear path to optimisation and improved AI “share of voice”.
-It supports multi-domain monitoring, making it suitable for agencies managing many clients and looking to optimise for the next frontier of search visibility.
+The tool’s page inspector and monitoring dashboards enable teams to identify when content or pricing is not being read by LLMs, providing a clear path to optimization and improved AI “share of voice”.
+It supports multi-domain monitoring, making it suitable for agencies managing many clients and looking to optimize for the next frontier of search visibility.

 Key Features: